OpenVnmrJ/OpenVnmrJ/Install2.md

 OpenVnmrJ installation.
 Following that, it will prompt you to set up some standard accounts (walkup and service), install the latest version of NMRPipe, install the VnmrJ 4.2 manual set, and setup the network for console communications.
-If you make the walkup and service accounts, on Ubuntu systems, they will be given the initial password of abcd1234.
+If you make the walkup and service accounts, they will be given passwords abcd1234.
-On CentOS, RHEL, and AlmaLinux systems, they will not be given a password.

 Note that access to the network is tested by trying to "ping" google.com Some firewalls disable ping.
 If you are sure you have network access,